2020 World Press Freedom Day & the Impacts of COVID-19

 The National Association of Hispanic Journalists (NAHJ) and its partners also recently launched the bilingual #PRESSential campaign to “inform the public of the critical work done daily by journalists, unite the world in a spirit of gratitude for the press, and celebrate individuals and newsrooms for their diligence in serving their communities.”

 #ThankAJourno was also part of the campaign.
-The public was encouraged to use the hashtag to thank these essential workers tasked with providing accurate and timely information.
+The public used the hashtag to thank these essential workers.

 How to Show Your Support